Keyboard shortcuts

 Getting the source

-Currently Youki can only be installed from the source code itself, so you will need to clone the Youki GitHub repository to get the source code for using it as a runtime.
-If you are using any crates of Youki as dependency you need to do this step, as Cargo will automatically clone the repository for you.
+Currently youki can only be installed from the source code itself, so you will need to clone the youki GitHub repository to get the source code for using it as a runtime.
+If you are using any crates of youki as dependency you need to do this step, as Cargo will automatically clone the repository for you.

 To clone the repository, run

-$ git clone https://github.com/containers/youki.git
+git clone https://github.com/youki-dev/youki.git

 This will create a directory named youki in the directory you ran the command in.
 This youki directory will be referred to as root directory throughout the documentation.